-Religious Observances: It is the policy of George Mason University to make every reasonable effort to allow members of the university community to observe their religious holidays without academic penalty.
-Students will be given an opportunity, whenever feasible, to make up within a reasonable time any academic assignment that is missed due to individual participation in religious observances.
-It is the student's responsibility to inform the instructor of any intended absences for religious observance in advance.
+Religious Observances: The policy of George Mason University is to make every reasonable effort to allow members of the university community to observe their religious holidays without academic penalty.
+I will give you the opportunity, whenever feasible, to make up within a reasonable time any academic assignment that is missed due to your participation in religious observances.
+It is your responsibility to inform me of any intended absences for religious observance in advance.